LukeShead/Project-and-Diss/README.md

 To get started with the project I first had to get comfortable with Android Studio, since the BuddyPro uses an android tablet as it's face, using Android Studio in order to create the application would give me a variety of benefits, including built in wi-fi connection and testing with Android Debug Bridge, as well as a visually being able to code with drag and drop features with elements such as the buttons, images or widgets.
 Which proved extremely useful during.

 The first issues I encountered were trying to set up the BUDDYPRO SDK, following the instructions only took me so far, as some of the functions were in pre-built packages, not included in the sdk.
 This meant that I was unable to interact with the buddypro's functions such as Steering, Facial Expressions and head movement as a base.
-Eventually I was able to solve this problem by taking an example which usually.
+Eventually I was able to solve this problem by taking an example provided by the BuddyPro team, and building upon it in order to incorporate my own functions and the Speech API.